Egyptian charity is an oasis of care amid misery of the pandemic

 Against this backdrop, the Mersal Foundation has emerged as a trusted oasis of care.

 And every day, Rashed has become a covid-19 prognosticator for her legions of followers.
-“It makes me feel very responsible for every world I utter,” said Rashed, 40.
+“It makes me feel very responsible for every word I utter,” said Rashed, 40.
 “People get affected by everything I say.”

 Growing up in Jordan and the Egyptian desert town of Fayoum, Rashed never intended to start a charity.
 In college, she studied Spanish and Arabic and later earned a master’s degree in linguistics and several diplomas in other fields.
 She later worked as a linguist and as a project manager.
 In her spare time, she volunteered at a local charity.